Mississauga: Postsecondary education

-The city is the home to the University of Toronto Mississauga (UTM), the second-largest of three campuses that make up the University of Toronto's tri-campus system.
-U of T is the largest post-secondary institution in Canada, and its Mississauga campus has an enrolment of over 17,000 students, growing at a rate of about 1,000 students per year since 2002.
-The campus is located in the Erindale neighbourhood on the bank of the Credit River on 225 acres of protected forest.
-It hosts 15 academic departments, more than 180 programs in 90 areas of study, and includes institutes for Management and Innovation as well as Communication, Culture, Information and Technology.
-The Mississauga Academy of Medicine, opened in 2011, is based at the Terrence Donnelly Health Sciences Complex on campus, as a partnership between the university's Temerty Faculty of Medicine and Trillium Health Partners.
+Since 1967, Mississauga has been home to a large campus of the University of Toronto known as the University of Toronto Mississauga (UTM).
+The University of Toronto is the largest post-secondary institution in Canada, and its Mississauga campus hosts more than 17,000 students.
+The campus is an enclave of the Erin Mills neighbourhood, comprising 225 acres of protected forest on the western bank of the Credit River.
+Serving as an academic division of the university, it has 15 academic departments, more than 180 programs in 90 areas of study, and hosts institutes for Management and Innovation as well as Communication, Culture, Information and Technology.
+The Mississauga Academy of Medicine (MAM) opened in 2011 as one of the five academies in the university's medical school, the Temerty Faculty of Medicine.
+MAM is based in the Terrence Donnelly Health Sciences Complex at UTM and maintains a teaching hospital partnership with Trillium Health Partners.
 UTM employs over 3,400 full- and part-time employees (including 1,250 permanent faculty and staff), and has more than 69,000 alumni all over the world, including astronaut Roberta Bondar, filmmaker Richie Mehta, actor Zaib Shaikh, and writer/poet Dionne Brand.
-Recent expansions include the $35-million Innovation Complex, which opened in September 2014 and houses the Institute for Management and Innovation, and the multi-phase North Building reconstruction, now known as Deerfield Hall and Maanjiwe nendamowinan, opened in September 2014 and 2018 respectively.
-The latter is a $89 million 210,000 square foot, six-storey facility which houses several academic departments, lecture halls, and study spaces.
+Recent expansions to the campus include the $35-million Innovation Complex, which opened in September 2014 and houses the Institute for Management and Innovation, and the multi-phase North Building reconstruction known as Deerfield Hall and Maanjiwe nendamowinan, opened in September 2014 and 2018 respectively.
+The latter is a $89-million 210,000 square foot, six-storey facility which houses several academic departments, lecture halls, and study spaces.